Privacy Notice for Visitors and Customers

 - personal information provided by you in connection to competition entries, or in other correspondence with us.

 Special category data (e.g. data concerning health and race/ethnicity).
-Our visitor surveys provide you with an option to declare your ethnicity.
+Our visitor surveys provide you with an option to declare your race or ethnicity.
 We use this information to better understand the diversity of visitors to Japan House London.
 We will only process this information for the purposes of identifying or keeping under review the existence of equality of opportunity or treatment with a view to promoting equality, or with your explicit consent.
 We also process data concerning health and allergies where this is provided to us in connection to an event to comply with our duty of care.

 How we use your information, our legal basis for using your information and who we share your information with